osl-pocs/poc-celery/README.md

 This workflow demonstrates the power of Celery for handling complex asynchronous task pipelines.
 It showcases task parallelization (`group`), conditional task execution based on the completion of a group of tasks (`chord`), and chaining further processing steps (`delay`).
 Each task is designed to perform a specific role within the data collection and processing pipeline, from initiating collection requests to final data processing.

-### Best Practices

-- **Asynchronous Execution**: Utilize Celery's asynchronous task execution to enhance performance and scalability.
-- **Task Chaining and Callbacks**: Leverage `chord` and `.delay()` for task chaining and callbacks, ensuring tasks are executed in the desired order and only after necessary prerequisites are met.
-- **Error Handling**: Implement comprehensive error handling within tasks to manage failures gracefully and maintain workflow integrity.

 ## Setup Instructions

 ### Prerequisites